007revad/Synology_SMART_info/README.md

 ## Optional for Seagate drives

-If you have Seagate drives you should install SynoCommunity's [SynoCli Disk Tools v4.0-13 or later](https://synocommunity.com/package/synocli-disk) so this script can decode the values of Seagate's SMART attributes 1, 7 and 195.
+If you have Seagate drives you should install SynoCommunity's [SynoCli Disk Tools v4.0-13 or later](https://synocommunity.com/package/synocli-disk) package so this script can decode the values of Seagate's SMART attributes 1, 7 and 195.
 SynoCli Disk Tools v4.0-13 includes smartmontools v7.4

 <p align="center">Seagate HDD with DSM's smartctl 6.5</p>
 <p align="center"><img src="/images/seagate_smartctl_6.png"></p>